Skip to main content

 Some acceptance criteria need specific justification because they appear low on first read:

-• 0ZC sensitivity 30% for remote referrals: This must be contextualized against the SotA.
+• 3KX remote care sub-criterion sensitivity 30% for remote referrals: This must be contextualized against the SotA.
 If primary care practitioners without the device have a referral sensitivity of X% in teledermatology settings, and 30% represents an improvement or a clinically acceptable threshold for the remote use case, state this explicitly.
 If the 30% threshold is genuinely low, consider whether it should be revised.

-• 9VW absolute accuracy 54% for rare diseases: Rare diseases are by definition harder to diagnose.
+• 7GH rare disease sub-criterion absolute accuracy 54%: Rare diseases are by definition harder to diagnose.
 If the SotA shows PCP baseline accuracy for rare dermatological conditions is around 40-45%, then 54% with device assistance represents a meaningful improvement.
 The CER must show this baseline.

 • 5RB unweighted kappa 0.6 for alopecia severity: Kappa thresholds follow Landis & Koch (1977): 0.6 = "moderate" agreement.
 If interobserver agreement in dermatological severity assessment is typically 0.4-0.5 (the SotA data for HS shows ICC = 0.47), then kappa 0.6 represents improvement.
 The CER must cite this baseline.